 The Center for Thoracic Surgery at Care New England provides each patient with a unique patient experience, one that is tailored to fit the needs of the patient in their local community.
 Our center provides expert and personalized diagnostic and treatment services to patients with diseases and disorders of the lung including lung cancer, collapsed lungs, pleural effusions, molecular profiling, and emphysematous diseases.
 We also treat patients with disorders of the ribs/sternum.

-Our thoracic surgery team has office hours at Kent County Hospital in Warwick.
+Our thoracic surgery team has office locations in Warwick, Providence, and Pawtucket.
 They are available to meet all of your thoracic needs from the basic to the most complex.
 Thanks to our clinical affiliation with Brigham and Women's Hospital in Boston, we can provide you with a team of thoracic specialists considered among the best in the region.

 Diseases and disorders of the chest wall, or rib cage, as well as the sternum, can be related to injury or illness.
 Rib fractures, both acute and chronic, are common following injury to the chest.
 Although many broken ribs heal without surgery, our surgeons offer evaluation and treatment if needed, using rib plating, a pioneering technique for repairing broken ribs that can reduce pain and recovery time.

 The surgeons at Brigham and Women’s Thoracic Surgery Associates at Care New England treat a variety of diseases and conditions, including: